 I have learned so many things during my Equip missionary training program this year.
 There have been a number of “paradigm shifts” I have experienced in my understanding of evangelism, church, and the world as a whole.
 One idea in particular relates to discipleship and obedience to God’s Word.
-Coming into this program last summer, I always thought of discipleship in terms of me encouraging other believers and helping them grow into maturity in Christ.
+Coming into this program last summer, if I asked myself, “What is discipleship?”
+I always thought of it in terms of me encouraging other believers and helping them grow into maturity in Christ.

 But have we minimized or neglected the idea of teaching unbelievers to follow and obey Jesus, in hopes that they would commit to giving their lives to Him?
 I believe that true discipleship is teaching others to follow and obey Jesus, and this can occur even before an individual gives his or her life to Him.